JackChilds/Mock-API/src/processors/README.md

 ```

 ### Example 2
-**Note**: if you require dynamic query data, don't set query data in the dashboard.
+**Note**: if you require dynamic query data (where you don't know what the contents of a parameter will be until runtime), don't set query data in the dashboard.
 ```js
 // example2.mjs
 export default function handler(req, res, endpoint) {